shugo/ETDCtrlKiller/ReadMe.txt

 ETDCtrlKiller
 =============

-ETDCtrl.exe is software to control touchpads, and sometimes remained at 25% CPU usage.
+ETDCtrl.exe is software to control touchpads, and sometimes remains at 25% CPU usage.
 If ETDCtrl.exe is disabled, the CPU consumption can be decreased, but the touchpad settings will be reverted to default values when resumed from sleep.